 This credit is not refundable.
 This means you get it only if you (and your spouse, if you're married) owe income tax to the IRS.
 You can calculate the credit on IRS Form 2441.
 For more information, see IRS Publication 503, Child and Dependent Care Expenses.

 Unfortunately, most people with disabilities don't qualify for the credit because they have too much income.
-You won't qualify for the credit if your adjusted gross income (AGI) or SSI or SSDI benefits are more than shown in the following chart:
+You won't qualify for the disability tax credit for 2023 if your adjusted gross income (AGI) or SSI or SSDI benefits are more than shown in the following chart:

 Here are some examples: